jorgejimenezQ/jorgejimenezQ/README.md

 ## Introduction

-Hi, I'm Jorge Jimenez, a software developer.
-I'm from Mexico, living in Salt Lake City.
-I am passionate about learning and love to create software tools.
+I'm from Mexico living in Salt Lake City.
+I am a software engineer and I love to build things.

 ## NPM Packages